opensearch-project/project-website/_posts/2024-10-11-tiered-cache.md

 ## What's next?

 While tiered caching is a promising feature, we're actively working on further improvements.
 We're currently exploring ways to make tiered caching more performant.
-Future enhancements may include promoting frequently accessed items from the disk cache to the on-heap cache, persisting disk cache data between restarts, or integrating tiered caching with other OpenSearch cache types, such as the query cache.
+Future enhancements may include promoting frequently accessed items from the disk cache to the on-heap cache, persisting disk cache data between restarts, and integrating tiered caching with other OpenSearch cache types, such as the query cache.
 You can follow our progress in [this issue](https://github.com/opensearch-project/OpenSearch/issues/10024).
-We encourage you to try tiered caching in a non-production environment and to share your feedback to help make this feature more robust.
+We encourage you to try tiered caching in a non-production environment and to share your feedback to help improve this feature.